 Like I tell my students, if you want to be really good at this, you need to learn how to play really hard.
 Little bears become very successful big bears through play, not because they follow the rules and current bear fashions.

 That last quote hit me with the same hammer that has been pounding me in the head – You succeed through hard work.
-We (I) spend to much time trying to figure out how to be successful and to little time DOING IT!!!!
+We (I) spend to much time trying to figure out how to be successful in as little time possible.

 Just do it, damn it…